 - Innovative MarineAuqa Gadget Gourmet Defroster Pro - Innovative Marine$24.99

 - With a thawing cup add the amount of frozen food you wish to feed your aquarium for a single feeding.

-- Add approximately 4 Tbsp of RODI water per cube of food to the thawing cup (along with any additives).
+- Add approximately 4 Tbsp of RO/DI water per cube of food to the thawing cup.
+Tank water will work as well.